vinothvkr/vinothvkr.github.io/_posts/2021-05-31-revert-back-to-stock-os-in-oneplus.md

 This guide shows how to restore the stock Oxygen OS from any custom ROM in OnePlus 7 and latest OnePlus devices.
 This may work in 7 and below version of devices.
 But this worked 100% in my 7T device and this how I reverted back my device.

+---

+This guide shows how to restore the stock Oxygen OS from any custom ROM in OnePlus 7 and latest OnePlus devices.
+This may work in 7 and below version of devices.
+But this worked 100% in my 7T device and this how I reverted back my device.

 **Important:** Please read through the instructions at least once before actually following them, so as to avoid any problems due to any missed steps.
 Also take the backup of your data.

 ## Preparation